 - Conduct – Learn how to successfully execute discussion-based and operations-based HSEEP exercises

 - Evaluation – Learn how to evaluate discussion-based and operations-based HSEEP exercises to identify areas for improvement

 - Improvement Planning – Learn how to develop and implement Improvement Plans to increase preparedness

 Participants need a basic knowledge of exercise deigns and HSEEP terminology.
-Participants are required complete Independent Study IS-120.a – An Introduction to Exercises, before attending the HSEEP Toolkit Lab.
-This course can be found as a free online EMI course at http://training.fema.gov/EMIWeb/IS/IS120A.asp - You must bring a copy of your IS-120.a certificate with you to the class.
+Participants are required complete Independent Study IS-120.a – An Introduction to Exercises, before attending the HSEEP class.
+This course can be found as a free online EMI course at http://training.fema.gov/EMIWeb/IS/IS120A.asp

 It is recommended that participants complete the following Independent Study courses as they will be briefly covered during the class:

 All Independent Study courses are available free online at http://training.fema.gov/IS/crslist.asp